alv128/alv128/README.md

 - 👋 Hi, I’m @alv128
-- I am a Data Scientist, with experience in Computer Vision and NLP
+- I am a Data Scientist working on computer vision and nlp
 - 👀 I’m interested in Software Engineering and Machine Learning